UUDigitalHumanitieslab/gretel/README.md

   * `functions.php`: contains general functions that are often required but that are not specific to any part of the process
   * `helpers.php`: basic helper functions that return booleans.

+### During development
+* We use [Grunt](https://gruntjs.com/) to auto-compile SCSS and auto-minify CSS and JavaSript.
+* Commands to install Grunt, local dependencies and then to watch for changes:

+    sudo apt-get install npm
+    sudo apt-get install nodejs-legacy
+    sudo npm install -g grunt-cli

+    npm install

+    grunt watch

 ## Credits

 * [Liesbeth Augustinus](http://www.ccl.kuleuven.be/~liesbeth/): concept and initial implementation;